September 2003 saw the Rover 800 Coupé make a welcome return as Car of the Month.

-The most exciting variation of the 800 – the Coupé – would not appear, however, for some time.
-Initially planned for in 1984, the product planners floated the idea of a Coupé in order to help with the company’s re-entry into the American market.
-In the original 800 Coupé concept submission document, which was used as a tool to encourage senior managers to Okay the car for production, the Audi Quattro, BMW 6-Series and Mercedes-Benz CE were cited as rivals – a trifle ambitious perhaps, but achievable given Toyota’s later success with the Lexus brand, seemingly conjured up from thin air.
-The concept document also went on to say that without this variation, that the company’s ambition of re-entering North America would be severely compromised.
+However, the most exciting variation of the 800 – the Coupé – would not appear for some time.
+Initially planned for in 1984, the Product Planners floated the idea of a Coupé in order to help with the company’s re-entry into the American market.
+In the original 800 Coupé concept submission document, which was used as a tool to encourage senior managers to okay the car for production, the Audi Quattro, BMW 6 Series and Mercedes-Benz CE were cited as rivals – a trifle ambitious perhaps, but achievable given Toyota’s later success with the Lexus brand, seemingly conjured up from thin air.
+The concept document also went on to say that, without this variation, that the company’s ambition of re-entering North America would be severely compromised.
 How right it was.

 It has to be said as well that the 800 Coupé does look very, very good on the whole: in profile, especially, it works very well: the graceful roofline with its gentle curves are complemented by the well-styled, bulkier R17 rump.
 The low bonnet line added to the success of the profile.
 In all, the lines melded wonderfully, and it is probably only in this version that the R17 lines work really well – after all, it is not saddled with the flat roof and XX-style door pressings.
 The Coupé looks homogenous and successful, whereas the saloon and fastback both look like the sufferers of a poorly executed facelift (a shame given how many improvements were incorporated in R17 over XX).